-The discounted cash flows have been prepared using a variety of sourced data such as sales data from Memorandum's of Understanding (MOU's) signed, anticipated sales resulting from discussions with potential customers and other market data to forecast future revenue.
-As there are no guarantees that new projects will be given regulatory approval where such approval is required or be commercialized within planned timeframes, there is an inherent risk attached to the discounted cash flows that is factored into the key assumptions by way of probability factor adjustments.
-In generating the forecast cash flows, the consolidated entity has used a post-tax discount rate of 15% (2013: 15%) for all future cash flows for a 5 year period plus a terminal value (Water CGU) and a 10 year period (Resource Recovery CGU).
-A long term growth rate into perpetuity had been determined based on a terminal growth rate of 2.5% which is considered reasonable given the actual market conditions in Australia and is consistent with the RBA long term growth target range of 2% to 3% and the long term compound annual EBITDA growth rate targeted by management.
-The most significant identifiable project revenue is identified as commencing in 2015 and an annual growth rate for revenue of 2.5% is estimated.
+The discounted cash flows have been prepared using a variety of sourced data such as sales data from Memorandum's of Understanding signed, anticipated sales resulting from discussions with potential customers and other market data to forecast future revenue.
+As there are no guarantees that new projects will be awarded, given regulatory approval where such approval is required or be commercialized within planned timeframes, there is an inherent risk attached to the discounted cash flows that is factored into the key assumptions by way of probability factor adjustments.

+In generating the forecast cash flows, the Consolidated Entity has used a post-tax discount rate of 15% (2014: 15%) for all future cash flows for a 5 year period plus the terminal value (Water CGU) and a 20 year period (Resource Recovery CGU).
+The discount rate was used in conjunction with a range of probability factors for both CGUs to reflect the current assessment of the likelihood of success of the forecast cashflows.

 Management note that reasonably possible changes in key assumptions include changes to probability factors applied to forecast cash flows, changes in the timing of cash flows and changes to assumed rates of market penetration.
-The most significant potential changes and their impact are as follows at 30 June 2014:
+The most significant potential changes and their impact, independent of each other, on the carrying values to be tested for impairment are as follows at 30 June 2015:

-Consolidated 2014 \$'000 2013 \$'000 A reduction of 10% in the probability factors applied to forecast cash flows - 572 A delay of six months in the commencement of forecast cash flows - - A reduction of 25% to the consolidated entity's assumed market penetration rates - 540 - 1,112
+Consolidated 2015 \$'000 2014 \$'000 A reduction of 10% in the probability factors applied to forecast cash flows A delay of six months in the commencement of forecast cash flows - - - A reduction of 25% to the consolidated entity's assumed market penetration rates -

-Management's conclusion is that these changes in key assumptions, while reducing the recoverable amounts of the consolidated entity's technologies, would not, as at 30 June 2014, reduce the recoverable amounts to the extent that the development intangible assets would be impaired.
+Management's conclusion is that these changes in key assumptions, while reducing the recoverable amounts of the Consolidated Entity's technologies, would not, as at 30 June 2015, reduce the recoverable amounts to the extent that the development intangible assets would be impaired.